xwartz/cute-ui/README.md

-# cutie-ui
+# cute-ui
-Cutie is a UI component framework.
+Cute is a UI component framework.